agiledev-students-spring2023/git-workflow-practice-kxg202/README.md

 # What I found interesting:
 ## Name of the student: Lukelo Luoga:
-I found this article very interesting as Artifiial intelligence is continue to grow and bring more impacts to day to day activies of human life.
-I believe that the solution to this emerging AI technology is not to ban it among students.
-Ratherm it will be important for educational instutions to find a balance between allowing students to utilize the new emerging AI technology and maintaining academic intellectual curisiosity to maximum ability.
+I found this article very interesting as Artifiial intelligence continues to grow and bring more impacts to day-to-day activies of human life.
+I believe that the solution to this emerging AI technology is not to ban it among educational institutions.
+Instead, it will be important for educational instutions to find a balance between allowing students to utilize the new emerging AI technology and maintaining academic intellectual curisiosity to maximum ability.